5.1) Velocity of Propagation

-The velocity of a signal in free space or an air line is approximately 3 x 108 m/s.
-The velocity of a signal in a coaxial cable is less than that in free space and is mainly dependent on the properties of the dielectric.
-A low loss coaxial cable working at high frequencies has a velocity of propagation that can be calculated from Formula 5.1.
+The velocity of a signal in free space is the speed of light or 2.997925 x 108 m/s (this is generally accepted to be approximately 3 x 108 m/s).
+A theoretical loss less coaxial cable working at high frequencies has a velocity of propagation that can be calculated from Equation 5.1.

-Where: v is the velocity of propagation in m/s
+Where vp is the velocity of propagation in m/s

-C is the distributed capacitance per unit length
+C is the distributed capacitance per unit length in pF

-L is the distributed inductance per unit length
+L is the distributed inductance per unit length in µH

 5.2) Velocity Factor of a Coaxial Cable